William S. Forbes: Biography

 After the war, Forbes resumed his career as an eminent physician in Philadelphia, where he was demonstrator of anatomy at Jefferson Medical College and senior surgeon at Episcopal Hospital.
 He achieved a certain notoriety from a strange chain of events.
 During the dead of night on December 4, 1882, the superintendent of the Lebanon Cemetery in Philadelphia, together with three accomplices, was arrested by police as they were furtively digging up a corpse in the cemetery.
 On December 5, they were arraigned and formally charged with grave-robbing.
-Public feelings ran so high on that occasion that a large mob assembled and threatened to lynch “the graveyard ghouls.”
-A subsequent police investigation led to charges that the miscreants now under arrest were actually working for none other than Dr. [George] William Smith Forbes.
-He was arrested c.
-December 15, 1882, and bail was set at $5,000.
+Public feelings ran so high on that occasion that a large mob assembled and threatened to lynch the graveyard ghouls.
+A subsequent police investigation led to charges that the miscreants now under arrest were actually working for none other than Dr. Forbes.
+He was arrested circa December 15, 1882, and bail was set at $5,000.

 On March 13, 1883, Forbes went on trial for conspiracy in the grave-robbing charge.
 He explained that the public demanded that physicians have a thorough knowledge of anatomy and through public laws the courts used malpractice charges to punish those physicians who were deficient.
 At the same time, strict laws made it impossible for medical students in anatomy courses to obtain legal cadavers in the numbers required.
-This inevitably gave rise to medical schools paying professional grave robbers or “resurrectionists” to provide bodies to medical schools under a kind of “don’t ask/don’t tell” policy.
+This inevitably gave rise to medical schools paying professional grave robbers or resurrectionists to provide bodies to medical schools under a kind of don't ask/don't tell policy.

-Forbes, who never had any direct dealing with the “resurrectionists,” was acquitted of conspiracy, and the unpleasant controversy had a salutary effect.
+Forbes, who never had any direct dealing with the resurrectionists, was acquitted of conspiracy, and the unpleasant controversy had a salutary effect.
 A new law, incorporating amendments authored by Forbes, was finally passed by the Pennsylvania legislature in June 1883.
 The result was a state board to regulate and deal with the problem.
 Within four years, Forbes was promoted to the post of professor of anatomy and placed in charge of the General Surgical Clinic at Jefferson College.
 There he continued to teach anatomy and surgery for more than fifteen years.
 He died in Philadelphia, Pennsylvania, December 17, 1905).

 Forbes also brought suit against the executors of the estate of Robert Lenox Kennedy to recover $5,000 after he accompanied Kennedy to Europe as his physician, where the family said it was as a friend.
 The New York Supreme court sided with the Kennedy family.